Pigeon Guillemot Breeding Survey

 (Salish Sea Guillemot Network)

-We are a chapter-initiated Whidbey Audubon Society community science project dedicated to the education about and research and protection of the Pigeon Guillemot (Cepphus columba).
+We are a community science project started by Whidbey Audubon Society, dedicated to the education about and research and protection of the Pigeon Guillemot (Cepphus columba).
 Data collected by our survey is being used by University of Washington researchers, is recognized by the Puget Sound Ecosystem Monitoring Program (PSEMP) and is being integrated into the Washington Department of Fish and Wildlife marine bird database.

 Pigeon Guillemots (PIGU) are endearing black and white seabirds with bright red mouths and feet.
 The Pigeon Guillemot is the only seabird that regularly nests on Whidbey Island.
 They typically nest in cavities (burrows) in the sandy bluffs that encircle much of Whidbey Island, though they are flexible.
 In the summer of 2021, a PIGU pair nested on the ramp counterbalance at the Coupeville Ferry Dock.
 A mated PIGU pair will normally have two chicks.
 Once a chick is fledged, it essentially tumbles from its burrow to the beach and then waddles to the water, where it will swim about and dive for fish until it is able to fly, approximately two weeks later.